What is authentication using Custom Database Connection?

 - Login into your miniOrange Admin console and navigate to User Stores->Add User Store, and select the Database Tab.

-- Enter the Database user-store Identifier it can be any name relevant to the User-store.
+- Enter the custom Database user store Identifier it can be any name relevant to the User store.

-- Select the Database type, we currently support:-
+- Select the DB type, we currently support:-

 ||Port Number Default

 - Database HostName (You can check with your administrator for this) and port number (refer to defaults above)

 - The custom Database name (database-name) to establish connection with, which stores the users.